-England is full of exciting cities, towns, villages and coast destinations to explore.
-Eventually, we will be able to explore again, which is why we are sharing places to go for a weekend in England.
+England is full of exciting cities, towns, villages, and coastal destinations to explore.
+You can find plenty of famous landmarks in England offering many places to explore, which is why we are sharing places to go for a weekend in England.

-If you are visiting on a budget, there are plenty of free things to do in London, including the many free museums and walking tours around landmarks such as the Big Ben and Buckingham Palace.
-Art lovers can enjoy a trip to the Tate Modern whilst those looking for a bit of fresh air (and socially distanced attractions), you can head to Hyde Park, Primrose Hill or take a Thames Clipper Boat along the river.
+If you are visiting on a budget, there are plenty of free things to do in London, including the many free museums and walking tours around landmarks such as Big Ben and Buckingham Palace.
+Art lovers can enjoy a trip to the Tate Modern whilst those looking for a bit of fresh air (and socially distanced attractions), can head to Hyde Park, Primrose Hill, or take a Thames Clipper boat along the river.
 Foodies can head to Borough Market for tasty treats whilst we highly recommend an afternoon tea in London too!

 History lovers will love everything York has to offer.
 Walk around the Roman city walls or head to York Minister; one of Europe’s largest Gothic cathedrals.
 Head to one of the many museums; the National Railway Museum is a popular unusual place to visit.

 Not only can you enjoy the sights in York but you can also take in the charm of York.
-With cosy team rooms and cobbled streets, York is a unique city in England.
-We recommend an afternoon tea at Betty’s or a fine-dining British option at Melton’s.
+With cozy team rooms and cobbled streets, York is a unique city in England.
+We recommend an afternoon tea at Betty’s or a fine-dining British option at Meltons.

 A trip to England isn’t complete without a few days in Bath.
 Whether it is a visit from London or a weekend away in England, a trip to Bath is a must.
 This is a beautiful city, full of history offering a unique side to England.

 One of the first of the many university towns in the UK (and not the only one on this list), Oxford is the perfect weekend getaway for history lovers.
-Just under an hour away from London, Oxford offers medieval archectiture within its colleges alone.
-Take a guided walking tour then cim the Carfax Tower.
+Just under an hour away from London, Oxford offers medieval architecture within its colleges alone.
+Take a guided walking tour then climb the Carfax Tower.

 Plus, Harry Potter fans can head to Christ Church College to see the historic buildings that inspired the Great Hall.
 Stay in De Vere Oxford Thames Hotel for a quieter option just outside of the city.

 Cambridge is known for its famous unity but there is more to explore than that.
-Visit some for the impressive colleges too, head to Fitzvilliam Museum or get some gorgeous views of the city from St Mary’s Church Tower.
+Visit some of the impressive colleges too, head to Fitzwilliam Museum, or get some gorgeous views of the city from St Mary’s Church Tower.

-Head to the one of the cities oldest restaurants ‘Varsity’ for some British classics before taking a ride along the waterways; punting is a popular option for visitors looking for a tour through the city.
+Head to one of the city’s oldest restaurants ‘Varsity’ for some British classics before taking a ride along the waterways; punting is a popular option for visitors looking for a tour through the city.

 6. THE LAKE DISTRICT

 If you love going for long, wonderful walks, then head to the Lake District.
-This rural destination is perfect for those looking for space and camping options and ideal for all types of hikers.
+This rural destination is perfect for those looking for space and camping options and ideal for all types of hikers, plus there are plenty of things to see and do in the Lake District.
 For easy walks, head along the Orrest Head Fell or challenge yourself with the Helvellyn and Scafell Pike trail.

 Plus, the Lake District offers some of the best campsites in the UK but you can also find gorgeous cottages, perfect for romantic stays.

-Head to the Durham Cathedral, the historic Town Hall and take a walk along the stunning riverside.
-Durham university offers perfect botanical gardens for some fresh air whilst the 11th-century Durham Castle is is another popular spot to visit.
+Head to the Durham Cathedral, the historic Town Hall, and take a walk along the stunning riverside.
+Durham University offers perfect botanical gardens for some fresh air whilst the 11th-century Durham Castle is another popular spot to visit.

 8. ST IVES

-This picturesque seaside town is an artistic destination; perfect for when the spring and summer comes back around.
-With golden sandy beaches and a beautiful harbour, St Ives is a photographers dream.
+This picturesque seaside town is an artistic destination; perfect for when the spring and summer come back around.
+With golden sandy beaches and a beautiful harbor, St Ives is a photographer’s dream.
 Surfers can head to Porthmeor beach whilst those looking for swimming and family fun, head to Porthminster or Harbour beach.

 9. THE COTSWOLDS